 The Netherlands has a market-based mixed economy, and in 2013, it had the 13th-highest per capita income in the world.
 The country is rated very highly for its quality of life, and its location gives it premium access to markets in the UK and Germany.
 The Netherlands’ premier port, Rotterdam, is Europe’s largest.
 With this profile, it just makes sense for entrepreneurs to explore ocean freight to the Netherlands.

-When deciding to ship a container to the Netherlands, you’ll first need to assess your shipping volume.
+When deciding to send merchandise to the Netherlands, you’ll first need to assess your shipping volume.
 This will help you determine whether you have a full container load (FCL) or can use a shared container (LCL).

 If your shipped goods take up half a shipping container or more, you’ll need a full container load (FCL).
 A 40-foot container can carry 22 standard pallets, while a 20-foot container accommodates 10 standard pallets.
 FCL is also the best choice if you wish your goods to kept separate from those of other exporters during shipping.